crmne/paolino.me/_posts/2026-05-13-production-experience-cannot-be-hallucinated.md

 This is why fake experience is so dangerous.
 Bad code fails fast.
 Fake experience lingers.
 It gets quoted.
 It gets summarized.
 It gets used in meetings by people who do not know enough yet to see the hollow center.

-The likely prompt is easy to imagine:
+The recipe is familiar.

-> Write an article about RubyLLM production problems.

-That prompt practically writes itself.
 Streaming failures.
 Token budgets.
 Provider fallback.
 Turbo Streams.
 Redis circuit breakers. nginx buffering.
 Load testing.

-Those are all plausible.
 They sit near "LLM production" in the LLM training data.
 Arrange them with enough confidence and the result smells like lived experience.

 Production experience is not a smell.
 It is a thing that happened, and none of these things happened.

-## The latest RubyLLM incident
+## What Actually Happened

 Here is the short version.